Photo by Harry Painter/Shutterstock

 Photo by Matej Kastelic\Shutterstock

-On the whole, rates of violent crime and theft in Japan are low, even in large cities like Tokyo.
-This is due to a number of factors.
-Video surveillance throughout big cities deters would-be criminals as it increases the chances of being caught.
-Low unemployment rates and a universal government healthcare system reduce the number of people turning to crime, while strong family ties and traditional values further encourage people to stay on the straight and narrow.
-That isn't to say crime is nonexistent, however, so head to the nearest Koban (police box) if you do run into trouble.
+Overall, Japan boasts low rates of violent crime and theft, even in major cities like Tokyo.
+Several factors contribute to this, including widespread video surveillance in urban areas, which deters potential criminals by increasing the risk of getting caught.
+Low unemployment rates and a universal healthcare system also reduce the likelihood of people resorting to crime, while strong family ties and traditional values encourage law-abiding behavior.
+However, crime isn't entirely absent, so if you encounter any issues, head to the nearest *koban* (police box) for assistance.

 Solo Travel in Japan is Still a Challenge